krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 The AWS Transfer Family provides fully managed support for file transfers directly into and out of Amazon S3 and Amazon EFS.
 Therefore, it cannot support migration into the other AWS storage services mentioned in the given use-case (Amazon FSx for Windows File Server).

+#### A Big Data analytics company writes data and log files in Amazon S3 buckets.
+The company now wants to stream the existing data files as well as any ongoing file updates from Amazon S3 to Amazon Kinesis Data Streams.
+As a Solutions Architect, which of the following would you suggest as the fastest possible way of building a solution for this requirement?

+Leverage AWS Database Migration Service (AWS DMS) as a bridge between Amazon S3 and Amazon Kinesis Data Streams

+You can achieve this by using AWS Database Migration Service (AWS DMS).
+AWS DMS enables you to seamlessly migrate data from supported sources to relational databases, data warehouses, streaming platforms, and other data stores in AWS cloud.

+The given requirement needs the functionality to be implemented in the least possible time.
+You can use AWS DMS for such data-processing requirements.
+AWS DMS lets you expand the existing application to stream data from Amazon S3 into Amazon Kinesis Data Streams for real-time analytics without writing and maintaining new code.
+AWS DMS supports specifying Amazon S3 as the source and streaming services like Kinesis and Amazon Managed Streaming of Kafka (Amazon MSK) as the target.
+AWS DMS allows migration of full and change data capture (CDC) files to these services.
+AWS DMS performs this task out of box without any complex configuration or code development.
+You can also configure an AWS DMS replication instance to scale up or down depending on the workload.

+AWS DMS supports Amazon S3 as the source and Kinesis as the target, so data stored in an S3 bucket is streamed to Kinesis.
+Several consumers, such as AWS Lambda, Amazon Kinesis Data Firehose, Amazon Kinesis Data Analytics, and the Kinesis Consumer Library (KCL), can consume the data concurrently to perform real-time analytics on the dataset.
+Each AWS service in this architecture can scale independently as needed.